 Yellowstone is proud to be the nations first National Park founded in 1872.
 This was even before Montana, Wyoming and Idaho were granted statehood.
 President Teddy Roosevelt legally protected this rich, 2.2 million acres of mountains, wildlife and famous geological monuments.
 This is a place for seeking adventure and exploration that's truly a living American history.
 In your travels to Yellowstone National Park consider staying at a historical dude ranch, with an industry heritage starting in the early 1900's.

-If you are going to make a be line into the park to see the famous Old Faithful Gyser head up through the South Entrance with the Heart Six Guest Ranch.
+If you are going to make a be line into the park to see the famous Old Faithful Gyser head up through the South Entrance with the Moose Head Ranch.
 They offer a guided tour of the Southern Loop of Yellowstone.
 You will see waterfalls, hot pots, mud volcanoes, the Grand Canyon of Yellowstone and, of course, Old Faithful.
 They offer summer and winter packages and with a capacity of 45 they can host your larger family and corporate groups.

 Crossed Sabres Ranch is not only 8 short miles from the East Entrance, but also in part of the 2 million acres of the Shoshone National Forest.
 During the summer season this ranch will show you some wild and western wilderness.
 Along with their outstanding horseback riding they offer impressive fishing with Orvis gear on 40 miles of the Shoshone River, white water rafting and dynamic hiking.
 Billings International Airport is one of many airports used by Yellowstone explorers.
 Here it is easy to rent a car and head towards the Northeastern Entrance.

 The 7D Ranch is off the beaten path between the two.
 This ranch is the perfect way to connect with family and nature.
 As a family ranch, your kids will have a blast here experiencing the Western way of life with children's counselors and a wide variety of activities.